Donald-Watts/Donald-Watts/README.md

 BigDealsllc610.com : Revenue-first, lightweight Shopify AI-fueling future innovation.

-Cannamind.ai : Personalized cannabis wellness and recommendations app powered by AI and a proprietary scoring algorithm.
+Cannamind.ai : (Private dev.)
+Personalized cannabis wellness and recommendations app powered by AI and a proprietary scoring algorithm.

 PhaseSync : Universal orchestration for AI and developers (CLI, IDE, and rules-based).
 In active development

-Idea Phase.app : A lightweight symbolic AI architecture tool that converts raw ideas into structured, tagged, and AI-readable documents.
+ideaphase.app : (Private dev.)
+A lightweight symbolic AI architecture tool that converts raw ideas into structured, tagged, and AI-readable documents.
 Free demo- working weights and tags.

-JIA Cellular Map: Medically-aligned AI simulation for autoimmune inflammation and treatment.
+JIA Cellular Map : Medically-aligned AI simulation for autoimmune inflammation and treatment.

+VIBE-Lock : A *developer shield*—CLI tools, libraries, and workflow recipes that watermark, timestamp, and obfuscate your code, text, and designs so they stay **yours**.

-Ontosophic AI : Symbolic cognition engine with crypto-ledger logic, an ethics core, and a recursive agent system.
+Ontosophic AI : (Private dev.)
+Symbolic cognition engine with crypto-ledger logic, an ethics core, and a recursive agent system.

 Each project supports and accelerates the next.
 This is strategy in action.
 This is sustainable scaling.